fabri1983/titan256c/README.md

 ### TODO:
+- When on PAL, use VDP trick to avoid top and bottom bands:
+Basically the VDP only checks where the display ends on the specific scanline it should end.
+So if you switch to V30 (240px tall) before line 224, then wait until V counter is between 225 and 239, then switch back to V28 (224px tall), the VDP will never see the "end" and keep rendering forever.
+This doesn't affect sync (as long as you always have the same V28/V30 setting by the time vsync comes it'll be safe) but it completely gets rid of the top and bottom borders.
+Note that this also means no vblank time at all (well, unless you manually enable or disable display to make up for it).
 - Fix display corruption on strategy C.
-- Fix incorrect value for VDP_setHIntCounter() when on bouncing effect to avoid wrong strip <-> palette alignment.
+- Fix incorrect value for VDP_setHIntCounter() when on bouncing effect to avoid wrong strip and palette alignment.
 - Fix black BG color lines over text in strategies with DMA.
 Check if they appear in Nuked-MD.
 - Fix TITAN_256C_FADE_TO_BLACK_STRATEGY 0 and 1: wrong bitwise operations.
 - Add DMA command buffering as Stef does to avoid error in some MD consoles.
 See dma.c.